 This, Too, Shall Pass

 Once the storm is over, be sure the system is safe before starting up your heating and air conditioning system.
 To begin, confirm there are no signs of damage and get rid of any debris from around the system.
 Try to check and verify there is no visible harm to any of the refrigerant or electrical lines running from your AC.
 Call 217-689-2469 for an AC inspection if appears there has been any damage or flooding to the equipment.
 Once you’ve had the equipment checked by a professional to ensure safe function, turn the heating and air conditioning system back on immediately to help dry the home and limit mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief / Bauer Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief / Bauer Service Experts Heating & Air Conditioning and find out about our membership options to help keep your HVAC system in working order all seasons long.